HP-Li/QFT/QFT3.md

 	0\\
 \end{pmatrix}\tag{3.53}
 $$
 In the limit $\eta\rightarrow\infty$ the states degenerate into the two-component spinors of a massless particle.
-(We now see the reason for the factor of \sqrt{m} in (3.47): It keeps the spinor expressions finite in the massless limit.)
+(We now see the reason for the factor of $\sqrt{m}$ in (3.47): It keeps the spinor expressions finite in the massless limit.)
 The solutions (3.52) and (3.53) are eigenstates of the helicity operator,
 $$
 	h\equiv\hat{p}\cdot S=\frac{1}{2}\hat{p}_{i}